Nelly: 2000–2003: Breakthrough with Country Grammar and Nellyville

-2004–2008: Continued success, Sweat, Suit and Brass Knuckles
+2004–2008: Continued success; Sweat, Suit, and Brass Knuckles

-Nelly performed in the Super Bowl XXXVIII halftime show, his second time performing in a Super Bowl halftime show.
+In February 2004, Nelly performed in the Super Bowl XXXVIII halftime show, his second time performing in a Super Bowl halftime show.

-On September 14, 2004, Nelly released two albums, Sweat and Suit.
+On September 14, 2004, he released two albums, Sweat and Suit.
 Suit, an R&B-oriented album, debuted at number one on the Billboard albums chart, and Sweat, a rap-oriented album, debuted at number two.
 From Suit, the slow ballad "Over and Over", an unlikely duet with country music star Tim McGraw, became a crossover hit.
 On the 2004 NBC television concert special Tim McGraw: Here and Now, McGraw and Nelly performed the song.
-A feud with another St. Louis-based rapper, Chingy, came up near the end of the year.
+A feud with another St. Louis-based rapper, Chingy, emerged at the end of 2004.
 Tsunami Aid: A Concert for Hope, a 2004 Indian Ocean earthquake benefit concert special produced by NBC, featured Nelly.
 In the winter of 2005 came Sweatsuit, a compilation of tracks from Sweat and Suit with three new tracks.
 "Grillz", produced by Jermaine Dupri, was a number-one hit.
 To date both albums have sold over 5 million units in the United States.

 Brass Knuckles was released on September 16, 2008, after several delays.
-Initial release dates for the album targeted October 16 and November 13.
+Initial release dates for the album were October 16 and November 13.
 Its original lead single was "Wadsyaname", a ballad-oriented track produced by Ron "NEFF-U" Feemstar and sampling the piano riff from "All My Life" by K-Ci & JoJo.
 Nelly later confirmed that "Wadsyaname" was never going to be on Brass Knuckles.
-Nelly recorded "Party People", featuring Fergie and produced by Polow da Don, which turned out to be his first official single off the album.
-"Stepped on My J'z" was the next single, produced by Jermaine Dupri and featuring Dupri and Ciara; following that was "Body on Me", produced by Akon and featuring Akon and Ashanti.
-Nelly appeared on Rick Ross's third single, "Here I Am", which also featured label mate Avery Storm.
+He recorded "Party People", featuring Fergie and produced by Polow da Don, which turned out to be his first official single off the album.
+"Stepped on My J'z" was the next single, produced by Jermaine Dupri; it features Dupri and Ciara.
+Next was "Body on Me", produced by Akon which features Akon and Ashanti.
+Nelly appeared on Rick Ross's third single, "Here I Am" featuring label mate Avery Storm.